scheidelg/deskbackup/pages/blog.md

 # Blog

-See the [Blogging Notes](/pages/blog.md#Blogging_Notes) for information on how the blog and blog entries are structured.
+See [Blogging Notes](/pages/blog.md#Blogging_Notes) for information on how the blog and blog entries are structured.

 <hr class="tight">
 ## 03/23 - MDwiki and File Timestamps